confluentinc/ksql/documentation/quickstart-non-docker.rst

    $ java -jar /app2/ksql-examples-1.0-SNAPSHOT-standalone.jar quickstart=users format=json topic=users maxInterval=10000 bootstrap-server=kafka:29092

 At this point you may return to the [main KSQL quickstart](quickstart.rst#query-and-transform-ksql-data) and follow those steps to start querying the Kafka cluster.
-Optionally, if you would like to do additional testing:
+If you would like to do additional testing with topic data produced from the commandline tools:

 4. You can produce Kafka data with the Kafka commandline ``kafka-console-producer``.
 The following example generates data with a value in DELIMITED format